cowwoc/jace/readme.txt

 -------------

 1) Create a system-wide environment variable called %JACE_HOME% that denotes Jace's installastion directory
+2) Create a system-wide environment variable called %JAVA32_HOME% that denotes the installation directory of the 32-bit JDK
+3) Create a system-wide environment variable called %JAVA64_HOME% that denotes the installation directory of the 64-bit JDK
-2) Open %JACE_HOME%/core/cpp/windows/msvc/jace.sln
+4) Open %JACE_HOME%/core/cpp/windows/msvc/jace.sln
-3) Set the solution platform to "i386" for 32-bit mode or "amd64" for 64-bit mode
+5) Set the solution platform to "i386" for 32-bit mode or "amd64" for 64-bit mode
-4) Build the solution to generate the Jace binary files
+6) Build the solution to generate the Jace binary files
-5) Run "ant" in %JACE_HOME% to generate the Jace header files
+7) Run "ant" in %JACE_HOME% to generate the Jace header files
-6) You'er done.
+8) You're done